mikeslattery/tunic/README.md

 `.\install-vm.ps1` - Install Linux on the new partition(s) and add to boot menu.

-`.\unclean.ps1` - Add important files remvoed by `clean.ps1`, such as swap and hibernation files.
+`.\unclean.ps1` - Add important files removed by `clean.ps1`, such as swap and hibernation files.